cesarvr/keycloak-ansible-module/README.md

 Where:

 - **name**: represents the resource name in Keycloak.
-- **id**: allow us to target the field we want to use as unique identifier.
+- **id**: allow us to target the field we want to use as a unique identifier.
   - In this case the unique identifier is ``id`` for realm, but other resources may have a different unique field such as ``groups`` that uses ``name`` as the unique identifier.
 - **token**: we have to provide a OpenID token with permissions to perform the operation.
 - **endpoint**: the root http(s) endpoint for the Keycloak server.